Bitch Wars

-The Bitch Wars, or Suka Wars (SOO-kah; /ˈsʊkɑː/; сучьи войны or in singular: сучья война) were armed confrontations occurred in the Soviet Gulag labor-camp system between 1945 and 1953.
+The Bitch Wars, or Suka Wars (SOO-kah; /ˈsuːkɑː/; сучьи войны or in singular: сучья война), were armed confrontations that occurred in the Soviet Gulag labor-camp system between 1945 and 1953.
 The battles took place between groups of prisoners who agreed to collaborate with administration of labor camps and prisons ("Bitches") and "honest" criminals who followed a "thief's code" that prohibited any collaboration with the prison authorities.
 In this conflict rival sides were often identified by the system of tattoos common in Soviet prisons at the time.

 Background

 The Russian word suka (сука, literally "bitch") has a different negative connotation than its English equivalent.
 In Russian criminal argot, it specifically refers to a person from the criminal world who has "made oneself a bitch" by cooperating in any way with law enforcement or with the government.
 Within the Soviet prison system, a social structure had existed since the Imperial era; one of its most important tenets decreed that members not serve or collaborate with the Tsarist (and later, Soviet) government.
 This rule encompassed all types of collaboration and not just "snitching" or "ratting out".
 It included simple communication, seeking emergency help from any authority figures, even factory foremen.